MeldCE/wp-gallery-hierarchy/README.md

 - `taken:<date1>-<date2>` - Specifies when the image was taken/created.
   `<date1>` specifies after what date the photo should have been taken.
   `<date1>` specifies before what date the photo should have been taken.
-  Either date can be ommited.
+  Either date can be omitted.
 The dates must be in the format `YYYY-MM-DD HH:MM:SS`.
-The time can be ommited.
+The time can be omitted.
 - `tags:` - Specifies what tags the images should have (see below)
 - `title:` - Specifies what words should be in the image titles (see below)
 - `comment:` - Specifies what words should be in the image comments (see below)

-The `tags:`, `title:` and `date` can contain logic and grouping of tags/words.
+The `tags:`, `title:` and `comment` can contain logic and grouping of tags/words.
 `|` specifies OR, `&` specifies AND, and `(` `)` can be used to group logic.
 For example: